AuDigitalHealth/ci-fhir-r4/pages/_includes/intro.md

 - Pharmaceutical Benefits Scheme (PBS) / Repatriation Pharmaceutical Benefits Scheme (RPBS) claims information
 - Medicare Benefits Schedule (MBS) / Department of Veterans' Affairs (DVA) claims information

-The FHIR conformance artefacts are published in an Agency FHIR NPM package for use with FHIR and FHIR-aware tools.
+The FHIR conformance artefacts are published in a FHIR NPM package for use with FHIR and FHIR-aware tools.

 The FHIR package contains the validation form (JSON + SCH) of the conformance artefacts for direct use in validation operations and example resource instances that demonstrate use cases and conformance requirements.
 This release of the implementation guide is scoped to the content of the Agency FHIR NPM package v1.0.0 and is provided to assist readers and users in understanding the content of that package.